 - Data Scientist in a Box (DS-Box): Project designed to assist scientists when building machine learning solutions for heterogeneous problems.
 The role of our group is on building a system that, given a library of primitives, automatically proposes and evaluates machine learning pipelines that may be used to address a classification or regression problem.
-(2017 -)
+(Sept 2017 - 2021)

 - Linked Earth: EarthCube-funded project aiming to better organize and share Earth Science data, especially paleoclimate data.
 My role consists on helping domain scientists to define models for integrating their data in the paleoclimate sciences.
 The Linked Earth wiki is the environment for collaboratively describing their datasets and refining their models.
 (2016-2017)

 - DISK: Automated DIscovery of Scientific Knowledge: Project that aims to automate the hypothesize-test-evaluate discovery cycle with an intelligent system that a scientist can task with lines of inquiry to test hypotheses of interest.
 My role in this projects consists on helping designing a model for representing hypothesis and their evolution, as well as presenting the results of the workflows to the user.
+(2016-2018)

 - Otalex: Project aimed to convert the data from the Otalex atlas to a more structured format, publishing them according to the Linked Data principles.
 My role consisted in doing the modeling of the data, along with the visualization and linking to other Linked Data sources (mainly DBpedia and Geolinkeddata).
 (2015-2016)